jrnold/bayesian_notes/docs/intro-regression.md

 }
 ```

-The file `lm.stan` is a Stan model for the linear regression model previously defined.
+The file `lm0.stan` is a Stan model for the linear regression model previously defined.

 ```
 data {